-The three types of responses to creativity
+The 3 types of responses to creativity

 But the one we’re going to cover today, we call the 3C model of creativity. (not the most creative name, we know).
 This model is based on people’s openness and positivity towards new ideas.
 It splits people into 3 groups – creators, critics and coasters.

-Be a more creative company - Critics
+The creative company - Critics

 Many businesses call each stage of the approval process a gate.
 You get through the gate to get to the next stage.